-The buildable area is the area of the site that is identified once the front, rear and side setbacks have been established (refer to Figure 9).
+The buildable area is the area of the site that is identified on have been established (refer to Figure 0)

 The maximum amount of development permitted on the site is determined by multiplying the buildable area by a factor of 1.65 (165%).
 This is the maximum permitted total floorplate.